Skip to main content

 if (validateJson(json)) {

-applyConfig(json) // Might crash later
+applyConfig(json) // Might crash deep inside

 }